CyberStrike: Development and release

-Reception
+Reception and legacy

-Computer Gaming World in 1993 praised the simple user interface and "amazing" graphics, including the weather.
-The reviewer reported that he played 12 hours before stopping at $6 an hour, concluding that "CyberStrike is addictive, action-filled and downright fun.
+In a 1993 review, David M. Wilson of Computer Gaming World praised the simple user interface and "amazing" graphics, including the weather.
+The reviewer reported that he played for nearly 12 hours straight, concluding that "CyberStrike is addictive, action-filled and downright fun.
 The violence is bloodless ... but the challenge is exhilarating".
-That year the magazine named CyberStrike the On-Line Game of the Year.
-A 1994 survey of strategic space games set in the year 2000 and later gave the game four stars out of five, stating that it was "very competitive in a multi-player environment but lacks the long-term rationale of Multiplayer BattleTech".
+That year the magazine named CyberStrike as its first ever On-Line Game of the Year.
+A 1994 survey of strategic space games in the magazine gave the game four stars out of five, stating that it was "very competitive in a multi-player environment but lacks the long-term rationale of Multiplayer BattleTech".

+Simutronics made a sequel, CyberStrike 2, released in 1998, as well as a spiritual successor, Galahad 3093, released as an open beta in 2021.
+This latter game began production under the working title "CyberStrike 3".

+Everquest co-creator John Smedley considered CyberStrike as very influential and that it sparked his interest in developing online games.
+Contrarily, when discussing the future of online gaming in a 1996 interview Infocom designer Brian Moriarty criticized CyberStrike as not being well-designed due to an alleged tendency for skilled players to gatekeep newer players even in beginner-level environments.